Elizabeth Farians: St. Joan's Alliance

 In 1965, Farians became involved with the U.S. chapter of St. Joan's Alliance, an organization of Catholic feminist women.
 She worked alongside notable Catholic feminist Frances McGillicuddy to bring this organization from the UK to the United States.
 Mary Daly was also a member of St. Joan's Alliance and a frequent collaborator with Farians.

 Loyola University lawsuit

 Elizabeth Farians was hired as a theology professor by Loyola University in 1968.
 Her contract was not renewed in the summer of 1970, the same year she testified in front of Congress for the ERA, and as a result she filed a lawsuit claiming discrimination based on sex.
 Newspapers such as the New York Daily News speculated she was terminated due to her position on abortion.

 Personal life

-Farians was born to Hilda E. [Born] and Charles H. Farians in Cincinnati, Ohio in 1923.
+Farians was born to Hilda and Charles Farians in Cincinnati, Ohio in 1923.
 She earned her Ph.D. in 1958.
-In her later years she became a prominent activist for animal rights.
-Farians was a vegan for over thirty years and was active with an animal rights group known as Animal Rights Community.
+She was a prominent activist for animal rights.

+She became a vegan in 1980.
+She was a vegan for over thirty years and was active with an animal rights group known as Animal Rights Community.
+She also co-founded the organization Feminists for Animal Rights.
 She died in 2013 and her funeral was held in Cincinnati, Ohio.